+Years

-Years Computer software5Technology4Customer list4 5 4 4 Technology r.
+Computer software 5

+Technology 4

+Customer list 4

+r.
 Impairment of non-financial assets:

-The Company evaluates the need to record an impairment of the carrying amount of nonfinancial assets whenever events or changes in circumstances indicate that the carrying amount is not recoverable.
+The Company evaluates the need to record an impairment of the carrying amount of non-financial assets whenever events or changes in circumstances indicate that the carrying amount is not recoverable.
 If the carrying amount of non-financial assets exceeds their recoverable amount, the assets are reduced to their recoverable amount.
 The recoverable amount is the higher of fair value less costs of sale and value in use.
 In measuring value in use, the expected future cash flows are discounted using a pre-tax discount rate that reflects the risks specific to the asset.
 The recoverable amount of an asset that does not generate independent cash flows is determined for the cash-generating unit to which the asset belongs.
 Impairment losses are recognized in profit or loss.